-Canine infectious tracheobronchitis generically referred to as kennel cough, is a highly contagious and common condition affecting puppies and adult dogs.
-The disease causes an inflammation of the dog's larynx, trachea, and bronchi--tubes leading to the lungs.
+Canine infectious tracheobronchitis, generically referred to as kennel cough, is a highly contagious and common condition affecting puppies and adult dogs.
+The disease causes an inflammation of the dog's larynx, trachea, and bronchi, which are tubes leading to the lungs.

 All dogs are susceptible, but the disease is most common in dogs exposed to crowded conditions found with bad breeders, or boarding kennels, dog shows, or other stressful conditions.
 Most cases cause only mild disease with signs that tend to be more aggravating to owners than dangerous to the dog.

 What Is Kennel Cough?

 The disease can be caused by any one or combination of several different infectious agents.
 The most common culprits are bacteria called Bordetella bronchiseptica, the canine parainfluenza virus, and the canine adenovirus-2 (CAV-2).
 These agents attach themselves to the delicate hair-like cilia in the dog's trachea or actually cause the removal of the cilia.

 Cilia normally protect the tracheobronchial tract by clearing away irritants like bacteria and other microorganisms with wave-like motions similar to wind moving across a grassy field.
 When they are destroyed—or the agent can't be dislodged from remaining cilia—the protective mechanism breaks down, resulting in further irritation to the puppy's respiratory tract.